-Description of the Session What are the global challenges, including security, economic, humanitarian and others, that the world is facing today?
+❖ What are the global challenges, including security, economic, humanitarian and others, that the world is facing today?
 Choosing the issue of climate change as an example, this lecture will review the process of how the challenge of dealing with climate change has led to new models of global governance based on win-win solutions through cooperation and common development.
-With the US under Trump retreating from global cooperation, how should other major powers and other countries cope with global challenges?
-As the gap between rich and poor both among countries and within countries is getting wider, should the international community, if there is such a thing, tackle that challenge which probably is the root cause for almost all the troubles in the world?
+As the gap between rich and poor both among countries and within countries is getting wider, should the international community (if there is such a thing), tackle that challenge which probably is the root cause for almost all the troubles in the world?